ShreyaskarJaiswal/Linguistic_Sign_Language_Detector/README.md

 # Sign Language Translator
 Sign Language Translator is a machine learning project aims to translate hand gestures to strings.
-We developed this as a term project of [CS 464 Machine Learning](http://ciceklab.cs.bilkent.edu.tr/ercumentcicek/cs-464-introduction-to-machine-learning-spring-2019/) course.
+We developed this as a minor project for the college.

 ## How to use
 1) Clone the repo: `git clone https://github.com/ayberktecimer/Sign_Language_Detector.git && cd Sign_Language_Detector `
 2) (Optional) Create a virtual environment